-- AUGER 201 Intermediate German I

-- AUGER 202 Intermediate German II OR

-- · AUGER 200 Intermediate German I and II

-- · AUGER 301 Advanced German I

-- · AUGER 302 Advanced German II OR
+- AUGER 302 Advanced German II OR

-- · AUGER 300 Advanced German I and II
+- AUGER 300 Advanced German I and II

-- ★9-15 additional senior in German, including at least ★9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400-level), only ★3 of the total German credits may be literature in translation.
+- \star 9-15 additional senior in German, including at least \star 9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400-level).
+Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
+Please consult with your Academic Advisor regarding the approval process

-- · AUSCA 101 Beginners' Norwegian I
+- AUSCA 101 Beginners' Norwegian I

 - AUSCA 102 Beginners' Norwegian II

-- · AUSCA 201 Intermediate Norwegian I
+- AUSCA 201 Intermediate Norwegian I

-- · AUSCA 202 Intermediate Norwegian II
+- AUSCA 202 Intermediate Norwegian II

-- ★9-15 additional senior credits in Scandinavian Studies, including at least ★9 at the 300- or 400-level (★3 of the aforementioned credits must be at the 400-level).
+- ★9-15 additional at a senior level in Scandinavian Studies, including at least \star 9 at the 300- or 400-level (\star 3 of the aforementioned credits must be at the 400- level).
+Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
+Please consult with your Academic Advisor regarding the approval process

-- · AUSPA 101 Beginners' Spanish I OR
+- AUSPA 101 Beginners' Spanish I OR

-- · AUSPA 103 Introductory Spanish I
+- AUSPA 103 Introductory Spanish I

-- · AUSPA 102 Beginners' Spanish II OR
+- AUSPA 102 Beginners' Spanish II OR

-- · AUSPA 104 Introductory Spanish II
+- AUSPA 104 Introductory Spanish II

 - AUSPA 201 Intermediate Spanish I OR

 - AUSPA 203 Intermediate Spanish I

-- AUSPA 202 Intermediate Spanish II OR
+- AUSPA 202 Intermediate Spanish II OR •

-- · AUSPA 204 Intermediate Spanish II
+- AUSPA 204 Intermediate Spanish II

-- ★9-15 additional senior credits in Spanish, including at least ★9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400-level).
+- ★9-15 additional at a senior level in Spanish, including at least ★9 at the 300- or 400-level, (3 of the aforementioned must be at the 400level).
+Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
+Please consult with your Academic Advisor regarding the approval process.

-- A student considering an after-degree program in Education, or graduate studies, should obtain a minimum of ★36 in one language. - An online placement test must be taken before registering in AUFRE 201 for the purpose of advising the student of the appropriate level at which they should begin university French studies.
-Advanced placement is possible for a student with previous experience in the language. - A student who has chosen French as an area of study is required to take senior offerings (6 senior), in an immersion setting such as the Summer Language Bursary Program offered by the Government of Canada or the Perpignan Year Program.

-A student who has chosen German as an area of study is required to take senior offerings (★6 senior) in an immersion setting such as the Canadian Summer School in Germany (Kassel) or Waterloo in Germany.

-A student who has chosen Scandinavian Studies as an area of study is required to take senior offerings (★6 senior) in an immersion setting such as the Oslo International Summer School, University of Bergen Summer Program or Scandinavian Studies in Telemark Program.

-A student who has chosen Spanish as an area of study is required to take senior offerings (6 senior) in an immersion setting such as the Augustana-in-Cuba program or the Puebla-Alberta Community Service Exchange program.
+- 1. A student considering an after-degree program in Education, or graduate studies, should obtain a minimum of ± 36 in one language. - An online placement test must be taken before registering in AUFRE 201 for 2. the purpose of advising the student of the appropriate level at which they should begin university French studies.
+Advanced placement is possible for a student with previous experience in the language. - 3.
+A student who has chosen French as an area of study is required to take senior offerings (6 senior), in an immersion setting such as the Summer Language Bursary Program offered by the Government of Canada or the Perpignan Year Program. - 4.
+A student who has chosen German as an area of study is required to take senior offerings (6 senior) in an immersion setting such as the Canadian Summer School in Germany (Kassel) or Waterloo in Germany.
+A student who has chosen Scandinavian Studies as an area of study is required to take senior offerings (\star 6 senior) in an immersion setting such as the Oslo International Summer School, University of Bergen Summer Program or Scandinavian Studies in Telemark Program A student who has chosen Spanish as an area of study is required to take senior offerings (6 senior) in an immersion setting such as the Augustanain-Cuba program or the Puebla-Alberta Community Service Exchange program.

-- A French student is strongly encouraged to take AULAT 101 and AULAT 102 - 5.
-Other recommended courses:
+A French student is strongly encouraged to take AULAT 101 and AULAT 102.

+- 5. Other recommended courses:

-AULAN 101 - Introduction to Linguistic Analysis
+- · AULAN 101 Introduction to Linguistic Analysis

-AUPSY 373 - Psychology of Language
+- · AUPSY 373 Psychology of Language

-AUSOC 105 - Social Anthropology
+- AUSOC 105 Social Anthropology

-Some senior courses in French, German, Scandinavian Studies, and Spanish are not offered every year.
+- 6. Some senior courses in French, German, Scandinavian Studies, and Spanish are not offered every year ..

-Students with French 30/German 30 can start at the 200-level in French/ German in the first year.
+· Students with French 30/German 30 can start at the 200-level in French/ German in the first year.

-Required courses: two of the following ★6 sequences:
+Required courses: two of the following $\star 6$ sequences: